Updated: November 18, 2020

 We have a full complement of doctors and staff in the clinic.
 We open at 8am and close at 5pm Monday through Friday with a lunch break between 12:30 and 1:30pm.
 On Saturdays, we open at 8am and close at 2pm.

 The following are our veterinary services protocols in accordance with the Centers for Disease Control (CDC), American Veterinary Medical Association (AVMA) and American Animal Hospital Association’s (AAHA) recommendations.

 - If you’re experiencing a fever, cough or shortness of breath or have been in contact with someone showing those symptoms or who tested positive for COVID-19, please call us at (630) 598-0600 to reschedule your pet’s appointment unless a healthy family representative can bring Fluffy or Fido to the clinic.

-- We’ll continue to dispense medication and food refills so please submit your refill requests through PetDesk or by calling the clinic.
+- Food or medication pick up will continue as curbside service only.
+You may submit your refill requests through PetDesk, on our website, or by texting or calling the clinic at (630)598-0600.
 You’ll be asked to provide payment information in advance of pick up or when you arrive.
-Call us when you arrive in the parking lot and one of our staff will deliver the medication(s) and or food to the table in front of the clinic.
+Text or call us when you arrive in the parking lot and we’ll let you know if the medication(s) and/or food should be picked up at the front door or from a table in front of the clinic.
 You may also order medication/food refills directly from Vetsource – BRVC’s online pharmacy – and have them shipped directly to your front door.